 Information Security Week – Edition Nº17

-In edition No. 17 of Information Security Week, victims of fake lives in Brazil, security breach in iFood, Zoom adds new cutting-edge encryption, registration of websites visited on the internet router and much more.
+In issue No. 17 of the Week of Information Security, victims of false Lives in Brazil, IFOOD security breach, Zoom adds new cutting -edge encryption, registration of websites visited on the internet router and much more.

 News

-Fake Lives” are the scam in fashion and are already causing victims in Brazil
+False Lives ”are the scam in fashion and already make victims in Brazil

 Ramon de Souza in The Hack